Understanding Autonomic Dysfunction After a Concussion: Symptoms, Causes, and Treatment

 Properly retraining each of these systems will help your brain and body to heal so that you can get back to being you and doing the things that you love to do.

-To learn more about what is a concussion, concussion management strategies, and the specific physical therapy exercises you should be doing to heal your brain and body, visit The Concussion Solution: Master Program.
 The Concussion Solution: Master Program is an online treatment program that is systematic and based on current research and follows the American Physical Therapy Association’s published clinical practice guidelines of weaving together the different systems that are affected by concussion.
 You can also visit our clinic in Park City, Utah.

 If you would like to learn more about treating your concussion symptoms, please call us: 203 822 2098 or email us at annie@happybrainpt.com